scrabbletank/farhome-rules/rulesdoc.md

 Add an enhanced die for every level cast above 3rd.

 #### Turn Undead
 *3rd level*

 - **Casting Time:** 6 AP
 - **Range:** self
-- **Duration:** 1 minute
+- **Duration:** instant
 - **Damage Type:** holy

 You create a wave of holy force.
 All undead within 3 tiles of you makes a Charisma save against your spellcasting roll.
-On failure they take 2 wounds in holy damage and are turned for 10 minutes.
-On success they take 1 wound and are not turned.
+On fail they take 2/0 in holy damage and are turned for 10 minutes.
+On success they take 1/0 in holy damage and are not turned.
 An undead possessing a creature is forced to leave that creature if they are turned.
-While turned undead cannot sprint, attack, or take hostile actions and must spend their turn moving away from you.
+While turned undead cannot sprint, attack, shift, or take hostile actions and must spend their turn moving away from you.
 This effect lasts until they take damage.

-Add a wound die and increase the area by 2 tiles for every level cast above 3rd.
+Add 0/1 in holy damage and increase the range by 1 tile for every level cast above 3rd.

 ### Fourth Level